The Open University since 2006

 The meaning of home

-This unit looks at the way people identify and become attached to places, buildings and objects.
+This course looks at the way people identify and become attached to places, buildings and objects.
 It also analyses how this attachment can impact on personal well-being.
 Understanding this is important in assessing the care people of all ages need and how this care should be delivered.

 This free course includes adapted extracts from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Social Care courses or view the range of currently available OU Social Care courses.